 As long as you see the purpose in the things you do, there are very few limits on your productivity.
 Every time I get an email saying “Thanks Nik, your site really helps me,” or a small payment, or a share on Twitter, that puts fuel in my tank to want to wake up the next day and work even harder (I’m writing this at 8:30 PM on a Sunday, fyi).

 Burnout is for the purposeless.
 Find a way to see the impact you have as often as possible and you’ll be able to give for however long it takes.

 I don’t know if you believe in karma, but I do.
 There’s something about coincidence that makes me think there’s gotta be some kind of cosmic scoreboard – and I’ve never regretted giving too much.
 I don’t know what success will look like for me.
-But I sure know that this book made me want to keep on giving.
+But I sure know that Give And Take made me want to keep on giving.
 I hope it’ll do the same for you.